Cardiorenal Syndrome – Perspectives from Nephrology and Internal Medicine

 Gender balance in nephrology

-The WERA Task Force invites you to participate in a survey on the awareness of Gender Balance in Nephrology.
-This questionnaire aims to explore the experiences, challenges, and perspectives of professionals in nephrology, with a focus on gender equity, career progression, and work-life balance.
+The WERA Task Force conducted a survey to assess awareness of gender balance within the field of nephrology.
+This survey aimed to gather insights into the experiences, challenges, and perspectives of nephrology professionals, with a particular focus on gender equity, career development, and work-life balance.

-The survey is open to nephrology professionals regardless of gender, as achieving true gender equity requires insights from everyone.
+The survey was open to all nephrology professionals, regardless of gender, as achieving genuine gender equity requires the input and perspectives of everyone in the field.

 What are the main missions of the Women of ERA Task Force?